 I have a judgment that has been filed against me, how much do I owe and can I pay it off?

-You have to contact the company who filed the judgment against you.
-We can only give pay off amounts for active criminal judgments.
+You have to contact the company that filed the judgment against you.
+We can only give pay-off amounts for active criminal judgments.

 I have a judgment that has been taken care of but is still showing up on my credit report and the company is no longer in business.